 Reading Food Labels

-All food products contain a Nutrition Facts label, which states a food's sodium content.
-The following terms are also used on food packaging:
+All food products have a Nutrition Facts label.
+It will list a food's sodium content.
+These terms are also used on food packaging:

 |Sodium free||Less than 5 mg/serving|